ruvnet/hacker-league/README.md

 ---

+# 🤖 Building AI Agents: From Zero to Hero
-# AI Agent Development Tutorial
+## A Comprehensive Tutorial on AI Agent Development

-A comprehensive guide to building and customizing AI agents using CrewAI, LangChain/LangGraph, and Aider.
+*Learn to build, customize, and deploy intelligent AI agents using CrewAI, LangChain/LangGraph, and Aider*

 ## Table of Contents
 1. [Introduction](#introduction)